burnettlab/rtl-generator/README.md

 ## Installation

-For now, this program can be tested by running `python3 -m pip install -e .` from a clone of this directory, and running any of `gen-rtl setup`, `gen-rtl update`, or `gen-rtl generate`.
+RTL-Generator can be installed using `python -m pip install rtl-generator`, and running any of `gen-rtl setup`, `gen-rtl update`, or `gen-rtl generate`.

 RTL-generator also depends on [Verible](https://github.com/chipsalliance/verible) to format output RTL.
 Follow Verible's install directions and ensure `which verible-verilog-format` outputs the path to the Verible formatter executable.